e-maginer/emaginer-marketplace/docs/Jenkins/Readme.txt

 this image is used for the Docker agent for all the pipeline stages.  it must contain:
-    a)NodeJS to execute npm install command (from Build stage) b)Docker CLI to execute Docker commands (from Build image & push it to DockerHub) the Jenkins agent container is running inside the Jenkins master container so we are running Docker inside a Docker 4)Build stage: call "npm install" to make sure all external dependencies of our app can be installed based on the package.json file fetched from GitHub.
+    a)NodeJS to execute npm install command (from Build stage) b)Docker CLI to execute Docker commands (from Build image & push it to DockerHub) the build container is running inside the Jenkins master container so we are running Docker inside a Docker 4)Build stage: call "npm install" to make sure all external dependencies of our app can be installed based on the package.json file fetched from GitHub.
 5)Testing (unit/integration): run "npm test" (to be done) 6)Now that we have successfully built and unit-tested our application, we can configure our pipeline to build a Docker